wp-plugins/wp-lead-plus-free-squeeze-pages-creator/readme.txt

 === WP Lead Plus Free Squeeze Page Creator ===
 Contributors: codingpuss
-Tags: squeeze page, landing page, squeeze page plugin, lead caputre page, lead capturing page, wordpress squeeze page, best squeeze page, squeeze page for wordpress, sidebar, widget
+Tags: squeeze page, landing page, squeeze page plugin, lead caputre page, lead capturing page, wordpress squeeze page, best squeeze page, squeeze page for wordpress, sidebar, widget, newsletter
 Requires at least: 3
 Tested up to: 3.5.1
-Stable tag: 1.5.2
+Stable tag: 1.5.4

-Create stunning squeeze page with ease.
+Create stunning squeeze page/newsletter pages with ease.
 Simply point-click-edit and your squeeze page is ready in less than 3 minutes.

 == Description ==
 Have you ever wanted to create stunning squeeze pages just like othe pros do?
 You can do that now with WP Lead Plus.
 With less than 3 minutes, you can create a nice, attracting squeeze page, ready to collect leads.